clearbluejar/ghidriff/README.md

 ## Implementations

-There are currently 3 differs, which display the evolution of diffing for the project.
+There are currently 3 diffing implementations, which also display the evolution of diffing for the project.

 1. [SimpleDiff](ghidriff/simple_diff.py) - A simple diff finding implementation.
 "Simple" as in it relies mostly on known symbols to find the differences between functions.
-2. [StructualGraphDiff](ghidriff/structural_graph_diff.py) - A slightly more advanced differ, begining to perform some more advanced hashing (such as Halvar's Structural Graph Comparison)
+2. [StructualGraphDiff](ghidriff/structural_graph_diff.py) - A slightly more advanced differ, beginning to perform some more advanced hashing (such as Halvar's Structural Graph Comparison)
 3. [VersionTrackingDiff](ghidriff/version_tracking_diff.py) - The latest differ, with several [correlators](ghidriff/correlators.py) (an algorithm used to score specific associations based on code, program flow, or any observable aspect of comparison) for function matching. **This one is fast.**

-Each implementation leverags the base class, and implements `find_changes`.
+Each implementation leverages the base class, and implements `find_changes`.

 #### Usage